 Whom (object pronoun) - what or which person or persons; the person or persons that, or a person that (used to introduce a relative clause)

-If you have questions or doubts about these (or any other) commonly confused words and how to use them correctly, you can consult the “usage examples” section of each word’s definition page on YourDictionary.com or post your query on the community forum.
+If you have questions or doubts about these (or any other) commonly confused words and how to use them correctly, you can consult the “usage examples” section of each word’s definition page on YourDictionary.com.